-GENERAL PROCEDURES FOR DROPOUT PREVENTION PROGRAMS AND ACADEMIC INTERVENTION PROGRAMS programs and schools in scheduling, administrative structure, philosophy, curriculum, setting and learning activities, and/or diagnostic and assessment procedures in eligible students.
+GENERAL PROCEDURES FOR DROPOUT PREVENTION PROGRAMS AND ACADEMIC INTERVENTION PROGRAMS

+Dropout prevention and academic intervention programs may differ from traditional education programs and schools in scheduling, administrative structure, philosophy, curriculum, setting and learning activities, and/or diagnostic and assessment procedures in eligible students.
 The educational program shall provide services which support the program goals and lead to improved discipline.
 Student participation in such programs shall be for disruptive students.
 Notwithstanding any other provision of law to the contrary, no student shall be identified as being eligible to receive services funded through the dropout prevention and academic intervention program based solely on the student being from a single-parent family.